 Over time Archangel apparently stopped dating Charlotte Jones.
 Around this time Archangel and Jean Grey went up to Warren's Colorado Aerie where they found Candy Southern, apparently alive and well after her supposed death.
 Candy explained that Cameron Hodge's agents had somehow kept her alive after her "death" before they did some surgery on her body.
 At that point Cameron Hodge appeared, who revealed that he and Candy were from the same "stock," techno-organic Phalanx creatures with the brain wave implants of their original bodies.
 After a brief battle, Phalanx Candy sacrificed herself to kill Phalanx Cameron Hodge.

 Following that battle, both Archangel and Psylocke got invited to join the Hellfire Club's inner circle, which was restarting thanks to Shinobi Shaw.
 Both of them refused, and after they battled their way out they realized that they had much in common (both had been famous, been heirs to wealthy families, and had been manipulated by their enemies).
 After the first sparks of attraction, Psylocke and Archangel started dating.
 Eventually, their relationship was questioned by Warren when Psylocke's mind was pulled back in time to stop Legion from killing Magneto as part of Legion Quest.
 Warren ended up deciding that he did want to have a full relationship with her.
 A bit later, when she was seriously injured by Sabretooth, who had been escaping from imprisonment, Psylocke had to be hospitalized.
 Warren and the rest of the X-Men tracked down Sabretooth, but during the fight one of Angel's wings was badly damaged in the fight.
-Despite being badly injured, he still teamed up with Wolverine and Doctor Strange to save Psylocke's life with a mysterious force called the Crimson Dawn.
+Despite being badly injured, but rejoyed of the return of his original wings, Warren teamed up with Wolverine and Doctor Strange to save Psylocke's life with a mysterious force called the Crimson Dawn.
 After Psylocke was better, she and Angel retired to Angel's chalet in the Rockies.

 When a mysterious being known only as Onslaught appeared, Psylocke and Archangel both had to go help the X-Men, without guessing that Onslaught was actually Professor Xavier, their mentor.
 Onslaught managed to beat most of the X-Men with little effort.
 Psylocke, Archangel, Cannonball, Cyclops and Phoenix all traveled to Muir Island so that they could read the Xavier Protocols, which were files with information on how to kill certain X-Men.
 When Onslaught was finally beaten by most of Earth's heroes, Professor Xavier was arrested for his crimes as Onslaught.